Samuel Gumarin

-Samuel Gumarin is a Filipino politician from the province of Guimaras in the Philippines.
+Samuel Tayo Gumarin is a Filipino politician from the province of Guimaras in the Philippines.
 He previously serving as a Governor of Guimaras from 2013 to 2022.
 He was first elected as Governor of the province in 2013 and was re-elected in 2016 and 2019 running as a re-electionist under the PDP–Laban party in the May 13, 2019 election.